itsmeeandrew/itsmeeandrew.github.io/_posts/2024-05-12-behind-the-curtain-unveiling-new-york-citys-restaurant-violations.markdown

 To have a deeper understanding about the relation between a restaurants location and its food served, we combined these two features to check whether we can make assumptions about a certain restaurant based on these properties.
 Interestingly, even though french food is in the top 25, no french restaurant can be found in Staten Island and Bronx.

 Staten Island contains both two extremities regarding the average violation score.
-Thai food has the highest and jewish/kosher has the lowest.
-The second cousine type with the highest score is Indian food in Bronx.
+This means the Thai food is the least safe to eat in New York City in Staten Island, and the safest food to eat is Jewish/Kosher.
+Furthermore, it seems to be a safe bet to eat at Korean and Frozen Dessert places in Staten Island.
+It is also interesting to note that there seems to be a notable difference in food safety between Bronx and Manhattan when it comes to Chinese and Mediterranean food.
+Some other places to avoid are: Indian and Latin American places in Queens, Indian places in Brooklyn, Thai and Korean places in Bronx, Indian places in Manhattan, Bakery products in Staten Island.

 <embed type="text/html" src="/content/bokeh_nyc.html" width="100%" height="600px" style="margin-left:60px">
 <center style = "color:#808080; font-style: italic;" width="80%">The 25 most common cousine types' average violation score by neighborhoods.